 2.1.8 Bidder is aware of and, if awarded the Contract, will comply with Applicable Code Requirements in its performance of the Work.

-2.1.9 For construction value between $300,000 and $640,000, Bidder and its mechanical, electrical and plumbing subcontractor(s) (if using) shall be Qualified under the University’s standards prior to award.
+2.1.9 For construction value between $300,000 and $640,000, Bidder and its mechanical, electrical, and plumbing subcontractor(s) (if using) shall be Qualified under the University’s standards prior to award.

 ARTICLE 3